underplayer673/LLM-Bench-Chess-V3/README.md

 Final Standings: After 3 rounds, the engine generates a final_standings.json leaderboard.
 📜 5.
 The Story Behind the Project
 This project was born from a casual chess match against my grandmother.
 I was using a "state-of-the-art" AI to assist, and it unexpectedly hung its Queen for no reason.
 This inspired me to build a system that objectively measures whether these "superintelligences" can actually follow rigid rules under pressure.

-📄 6.
-License
-Distributed under the MIT License.
-Feel free to use, modify, and share your tournament results!